hylmike/ai-sre-demo/README.md

 ## Overview and major functions
 The AI SRE is powered by generative AI and RAG (Retrieved Augment Generation).
-- Chatbot can be based on user question, search around and retrieve accurate information from different data sources (SQL database, vector DB, LLM etc) which are set up early with provided dataset, then use those contexts with LLM to formulate a final answer to user.
+- AI SRE can be based on user query, search around and retrieve accurate information from different data sources (for demo just integrate PDF files, but can easily support more) which are set up early with provided dataset or directly pull from network (like Elastic search, Github info etc), then use those contexts with LLM to formulate a final answer to user.
 - LLM I use Google `Gemini-2.0-flash` which is high efficiency and fast multi-modal large language model, data embedding use Google `text-embedding-004`.
 - Backend web framework I use `FastAPI` which is a very popular and high performance Python web framework built on AsyncIO and OpenAPI.
 - Frontend built a simple UI with React, to let user ingest all the raw data (indexing and put them in SQL DB or vector DB) and interact with chatbot.
 - Generative AI framework use Langchain, which is very popular and powerful framework which can efficiently develop generative AI features.
-- RAG part we also use LangGragh which is very powerful tool to support complicated agentic work flow and adaptive RAG.
+- RAG / agentic flow part we also use LangGragh which is very powerful tool to support complicated agentic work flow and adaptive RAG.
 - Use Postgres as SQL DB and Weaviate DB as vector data in app to save different kinds of data, I use docker build environment with these tools for app.
 - App includes simple user management and authentication,
 - Simple frontend UI to let user ingest all the raw data (indexing and put them in SQL DB or vector DB) and interact with chatbot